 If you are looking for a less strenuous scenic view, the Rainbow Falls in Wailuku River State Park can be seen from the viewing platform, no hiking required!

-The falls derives its name from the rainbows that are formed when the sun hits the water from just the correct angle.
+The falls derives its name from the rainbows formed when the sun hits the water at just the right angle.

 What little one wouldn’t love to go on a rainbow-finding adventure?